History of the Division

 Over the years the Division has been home to many distinguished physicians:

-Kimberly Baker-Genaw, M.D., Director of Medical Education, and Vice Chair, Department of Medicine, oversees all aspects of the Department of Medicine’s educational enterprise and represents the Department’s educational interests at the institutional level.
-Dr. Baker-Genaw’s main focus is on the subspecialty fellowship programs, and she supports Program Director Dr. Sean Drake and the Associate Program Directors in the residency program.
+Kimberly Baker-Genaw, M.D., Director of Medical Education, and Vice Chair, Department of Medicine, oversees all aspects of the Henry Ford Hospital’s Graduate Medical Education enterprise and represents the Department of Medicine’s educational interests at the institutional level.
+Dr. Baker-Genaw’s main focus is on the subspecialty fellowship programs, and she supports the Internal Medicine Program Director and the Associate Program Directors in the residency program.
 Continuing medical education programs, including Grand Rounds, as well as undergraduate medical education fall under her purview.
 Additionally, Dr. Baker-Genaw has an integral role with the ongoing academic relationship with Wayne State University School of Medicine.
 Dr. Baker-Genaw is the ACGME Designated Institutional Official for Henry Ford Hospital.

 Boy Frame, M.D., came to Henry Ford Hospital in 1954 and created the Bone & Mineral Clinic within the Fifth Medical Division, assembling a group of investigators in bone and mineral research.
 This team over the years included Drs.
 Michael Parfitt, Michael Kleerekoper, Henry Bone, and D. Sudhaker Rao, all national experts in the field.
 In 1972 Dr. Frame led the Clinical Bone and Mineral Symposia which was the forerunner of the American Society of Bone and Mineral Research.
 He was appointed to NASA’s Life Sciences Committee, studying hypogravitational osteoporosis which he considered a limiting health factor in prolonged space flight.
 Dr. Frame was a renowned international expert in osteoporosis research and continued to work with NASA on bone research to prepare for placing astronauts on the International Space Station.
 Dr. Frame served as Chief of the Department of Medicine at Henry Ford Hospital from 1985-1986.